Home

 The IEP team is usually made up of the following:

-IEP Meeting Whoever performed the evaluation will share the following information with the team:
+Usually, the school psychologist or caseworker will share the following information with the team:

 • Your child’s current level of performance